Garage Conversion Cost

 Is It Possible To Add An Additional Floor To My Existing Garage?

-However, the average cost of an extension over your existing garage can cost around £1,800 per m².
-This doesn’t include any bespoke designs, strengthening of existing foundations or take into account if you wish to add something as costly as a bathroom.
+The average cost of an extension over your existing garage can cost around £1,800 per m².
+This doesn’t include any bespoke designs, strengthening of existing foundations or take into account more expensive room types.

 Sources